-Robby Foley said winning the Pro-Am class at the Indianapolis 8 Hour powered by AWS “would have been a bonus” to Turner Motorsport’s Fanatec GT World Challenge America powered by AWS championship success, for which it overcame a significant points deficit to seal the drivers’ title.
+Robby Foley said winning the Pro-Am class at the Indianapolis 8 Hour presented by AWS “would have been a bonus” to Turner Motorsport’s Fanatec GT World Challenge America powered by AWS championship success, for which it overcame a significant points deficit to seal the drivers’ title.

 Foley, Justin Rothberg and Patrick Gallagher finished second in class behind Herberth Motorsport in Saturday’s season finale, but secured maximum points in the battle for Fanatec GT America Pro-Am as Herberth was not eligible to score.